-The Churchill Scholarship leads to either the Master of Philosophy (MPhil) or the Master of Advanced Study (MASt), depending on the field.
-The MPhil in most instances is a research degree, while the MASt involves courses and research.
+The Churchill Scholarship is the premier post-baccalaureate STEM scholarship for US students to pursue graduate work in engineering, mathematics, or the sciences at the University of Cambridge as residents of Churchill College, Cambridge.
+Offered by the Winston Churchill Foundation of the United States, the award leads to either the Master of Philosophy (MPhil) or the Master of Advanced Study (MASt), depending on the field.
+(The MPhil in most instances is a research degree, while the MASt involves courses and research.)

-Brown is one of 101 American colleges or universities invited each year to nominate two candidates for fourteen Churchill Scholarships.
-Eligible applicants must be U.S. citizens currently enrolled at Brown; they must hold a bachelors degree by the time of the scholarship, be between 19 and 26 years of age by October 1 of the year they begin the award, and they may not already hold a doctorate.
+Brown is one of a select cohort of American colleges or universities invited each year to nominate two candidates to compete for sixteen Churchill Scholarships.
+Eligible applicants must be U.S. citizens currently enrolled at Brown or recently graduated and hold a bachelors degree by the time they begin their scholarship year.

-Churchill applicants, should do their homework on exactly what course of study or kind of research they intend to pursue at Cambridge.
+Churchill applicants need to determine exactly what course of study or kind of research they intend to pursue at Cambridge.
 Churchill scholars are not confined to Churchill College for supervision, but can study under any faculty member at Cambridge.
-See Finding the Right Program/Institution in the U.K. particularly for information about Cambridge University.
+See the Churchill Fellowship Guide to Programs of Study at Cambridge.

-The award provides payment of all university and college tuition and fees at Cambridge, a maintenance allowance between $16,000 - $21,000, and a $1,000 travel allowance.
+The award provides payment of all university and college tuition and fees at Cambridge, a maintenance allowance, and a travel allowance plus reimbursement of application fees for the UK visa.
 Additional financial support is available for married students whose spouses accompany them.
-In all, the Churchill Scholarship is worth between $40,000 and $50,000 depending on the program of study and prevailing rates of exchange.
+In all, the Churchill Scholarship is worth between $40,000 and $60,000 depending on the program of study and prevailing rates of exchange.